Blowin’ In The Wind Chords | Bob Dylan Guitar Lesson

 Blowin’ In The Wind TAB | Course Preview

-The original part was played as if in the key of G, using a capo on fret seven, it comes out in the key of D.
+The original recording was played as if in the key of G, but with a capo on fret seven, it sounded in D. My arrangement follows Dylan’s note-for-note, capturing the essence of how he played it.
+In the video above, you can see me performing it alongside a singer.

 Blowin' In The Wind TAB.
 Intro and verse, capo 7.

-Members also play the entire tune using a capo on fret 2, thinking in the key of C. We practise a bunch of technical exercises and play a 2nd guitar without a capo over 8 step-by-step guitar lessons.
+Members also play Blowin’ in the Wind to deepen their understanding using a capo on fret two, thinking in the key of C. Additionally, we explore technical exercises and a second guitar part without a capo, thinking in the key of D—all covered across 8 step-by-step guitar lessons.

-In 1999, Blowin’ In The Wind was inducted into the Grammy Hall Of Fame.
-In 2004, it was listed as #14 on Rolling Stone Magazine’s list of The 500 Greatest Songs of All Time.
+In recognition of its impact, Blowin’ in the Wind was inducted into the Grammy Hall of Fame in 1999.
+Five years later, Rolling Stone ranked it #14 on The 500 Greatest Songs of All Time.

 Blowin' In The Wind 8 step-by-step guitar lessons with TAB.